KamloopsR/Meetup/CODE_OF_CONDUCT.md

 harassment to feel safe for the duration of the event.
 We value your attendance.
 We expect participants to follow these rules at all Kamloops R Meetup related event venues.

+> _Original source and credit: http://2012.jsconf.us/#/about & The Ada Initiative_